Language Access Office

 |Interpreter Coordinator:||Vanesa Bell|

 |Address:||200 W. Front Street, Room 4171, Boise ID 83702|

-A court interpreter is a person who interprets orally in a civil or criminal proceeding for a defendant or any party involved in the case that speaks or understands little or no spoken English.
-Idaho Code Section 9-205 guarantees that if “any witness or party does not understand or speak the English language, or who has a physical handicap which prevents him from fully hearing or speaking the English language, then the court shall appoint a qualified interpreter to interpret the proceedings to and the testimony of such witness or party.”
-The role of an interpreter is to allow a non-English speaking defendant or witness to participate in the judicial proceedings.
+In court, interpreters are responsible for allowing non-English speaking, deaf, or hard of hearing persons to be legally present and to participate effectively in all judicial proceedings.
+This responsibility is set forth in Idaho Code Section 9-205 which states, “In any civil or criminal action in which any witness or party does not understand or speak the English language, or who has a physical disability which prevents him from fully hearing or speaking the English language, then the court shall appoint a qualified interpreter to interpret the proceedings to and the testimony of such witness or party.”

 How do I request an interpreter for a court proceeding?